 Committee: Medical Care Criteria Committee

 Sexually transmitted infections (STIs) are a significant cause of morbidity and mortality and may result in infertility, chronic abdominal pain, and an increased risk of acquiring HIV.
-In New York State (NYS), as of 2020, cases of chlamydia and gonorrhea, the most common bacterial STIs, had increased for the sixth consecutive year.
-Currently, NYS ranks 17th and 19th among all states for total number of cases of chlamydia and gonorrhea, respectively [CDC 2022].
-People <24 years old, non-Hispanic Black individuals, and men who have sex with men have the highest rates of STIs in NYS; in 2019, rates also significantly increased among women [NYSDOH 2021b].
+In New York State, as of 2020, cases of chlamydia and gonorrhea, the most common bacterial STIs, had increased for the sixth consecutive year.
+Currently, New York State ranks 17th and 19th among all states for total number of cases of chlamydia and gonorrhea, respectively [CDC 2022].
+People <24 years old, non-Hispanic Black individuals, and men who have sex with men have the highest rates of STIs in New York State; in 2019, rates also significantly increased among women [NYSDOH 2021b].
 It is imperative that all patients with STIs and their sex partners are treated to interrupt chains of transmission, help combat rising STI numbers, and move toward ending the STI epidemic.
 Expedited partner therapy (EPT) is an essential health service that can help combat the rising number of cases and is designed to be a low-barrier intervention.
-NYSDOH encourages care providers to take steps to make EPT as available as possible [NYSDOH 2021a].
+The New York State Department of Health (NYSDOH) encourages care providers to take steps to make EPT as available as possible [NYSDOH 2021a].

-The answers to the frequently asked questions below offer guidance for clinicians in NYS who provide sexual health care, including testing and treatment for STIs.
+The answers to the frequently asked questions below offer guidance for clinicians in New York State who provide sexual health care, including testing and treatment for STIs.
 The goal is to inform clinicians about existing regulations that allow expedited treatment of sex partners of individuals diagnosed with gonorrhea, chlamydia, or trichomoniasis.
 EPT is not allowed for treatment of syphilis (see below for more information regarding syphilis management).

 More information is available through these resources:

 - New York City Health: Expedited Partner Therapy